MiguelBetti/Lope_Map/README.md

 ## LinkedPlaces Data

 Our [LP-Format](https://github.com/LinkedPasts/linked-places-format) data can be found [here](https://github.com/MiguelBetti/Lope_peripleo/tree/main/public/data).
+To extract the place names in our corpus we have developed our own [NER model](https://github.com/MiguelBetti/Lope_ner).

 ## Code Reuse